 In today’s multi-screen world, not just any data strategy will do.
-To enable the type of seamless, device-hopping experience that users now expect, marketers need a data strategy specifically engineered for the multi-screen world.
+To enable the type of seamless, device-hopping experience that users now expect, marketers need a customer data strategy specifically engineered for the multi-screen world.

 For example, mobile engagements are more personalized, proactive and long-term than their web-era counterparts.
 Whereas people “hired” web tools for quick, transaction-oriented jobs, mobile jobs often entail much deeper and longer-term relationships.
 Additionally, mobile is much more contextual, as it understands and responds to its environment, and is available wherever and whenever.
 Taken together, these characteristics make mobile less of a channel and more of a linking agent between channels that serves as the hub for customer experiences writ large.

-What it Means for Data Strategy
+What it Means for Customer Data Strategy

 So how can you make ensure your data plan is up to snuff for the multi-screen era.
 To start, you need to keep in mind five key implications of the multi-screen era:

 The multi-screen era has led to entirely new categories of data that don’t fit the traditional “who, what, where” paradigm.
 For example, mobile has introduced push tokens, eWallets, device telemetry data and geospatial data, and your customer data strategy must account for these new types of information as well as the more traditional ones.